Erasmus Charter for Higher Education 2021–2027

 In 2014, and then in 2020, the Institute of Slavic Studies PAS was awarded the Erasmus+ Charter for Higher Education, which opened the opportunity of participation in the programme.
 As of the academic year 2016/2017 staff members of the Institute as well as its PhD students can take advantage of international mobility opportunities on the basis of agreements concluded between the Institute and foreign academic institutions in accordance with the requirements for centres taking part in the Erasmus+ programme.

-The Institute has concluded such agreements with the following centres and institutions:
+The Institute of Slavic Studies PAS has concluded agreements with the following institutions:

 - Department of Slavic Studies, University of Potsdam,